-We are pleased to announce our new location for the Ferdowsi School of Long Island in Albertson, at the Viscardi School, 201 I U Willets Rd, Albertson, NY 11507.
-This location is centrally located and easily accessible to accommodate our growing student body being only minutes away from the Long Island Expressway.
+We are pleased to announce our location for the Ferdowsi School of Long Island in Glen Head, at the Brookville Reformed Church, 2 Brookville Road, Glen Head, NY 11545.
+This location is centrally located and easily accessible to accommodate our growing student body.

 The Long Island Ferdowsi School will offer Farsi, Iranian art and culture classes for students ranging from beginner to advanced levels, including special classes for adults.
 In various sessions students will learn about different subjects such as miniature painting, calligraphy, carpet weaving, traditional music, tile making and ceramics through fun lessons and art projects.
 The school's mission is to promote the Persian language and the rich Iranian culture to the new Iranian generation with the help of experienced teachers.

 Any additional questions, please contact school Director Mrs. Sholeh Sharifi at (516) 343-0047.

 Iranian Art and Culture Classes at IAS Ferdowsi School of Long Island